Madhavaram Depot metro station

 Madhavaram Depot metro station is a metro railway station on the Red Line of the Chennai Metro.
 The station is the only at-grade station of the Chennai Metro, and one of the 48 stations of the Madhavaram Milk Colony–Sholinganallur stretch.
 The station serves the neighbourhoods of Madhavaram.

 History

 Construction of the station began in 2021.
+The Madhavaram Depot station is said to be the shallowest metro station with only at-grade entry/exit, ticketing, concourse level and platforms at level 1 of underground.